 NCC is building a connected community where we enjoy getting together and welcoming others into those connections. to enhance existing relationships as well as encourage everyone at NCC to experience this connection, we offer:

 Food & Friends is a monthly dinner out at a local restaurant where singles and couples can connect with other adult men and women over dinner.
-To be added to the group and receive email invitations each month with the date, time, and restaurant location, please email us.
+To be added to the group and receive email invitations each month with the date, time, and restaurant RSVP link, please email us.

 Crowded House is a social gathering of singles, couples, and families in a relaxed home setting hosted by a group of families who want to get to know you!
 The main course is provided, we ask each family to bring a side dish or dessert to share.
 To be added to the group and receive email invitations each month with the date, time, and meeting location, please email us.

 IF:Table is a simple way designed to foster personal connection and develop deeper community with six women over a meal each month to discuss four questions provided with conversation cards.
 Don't miss out on this great opportunity to meet new friends.
-Contact the church office if you are interested in participating in IF:Table.
+Register now if you are interested in participating in IF:Table.
+Groups starting in October!